Dear reader of ADxS.org, please excuse the disruption.

 Increased DA and NE levels cause additional occupancy of receptors, which reduces attention.
 Reduced DA and NE levels result in all incoming signals being identical, which reduces concentration on individual tasks.

-A DA and/or NE level that is too high or too low therefore leads to very similar symptoms due to suboptimal signal transmission in the PFC.104
+A DA and/or NE level that is too high or too low therefore leads to very similar symptoms due to suboptimal signal transmission in the PFC.107

 Therefore, a medication that increases neurotransmitter levels and works well at low doses can, at higher doses, cause the very symptoms that it avoids at low doses.
-It is therefore a mistake to start medication for ADHD at the desired target dose or to dose it quickly.
+This is why it is a mistake to start medication for ADHD at the target dosage or to dose it quickly.
 It is better to start the titration phase (medication phase) particularly slowly and low than too quickly and too high.

 Example: